ScottHarwoodTech/Coder-Dojo-Chrome-Extensions/First Chrome Extension/Tutorial.md

     ]
 }
 ```
-The manifest file is used to tell chrome special details about the extension (the ones in red)
+The manifest file is used to tell Chrome special details about the extension
 Lets go through these details:
 ```
-manifest_version: tells chrome what to do with the other details.
+manifest_version: tells Chrome what to do with the other details.
 name: the name of the extension
 version: A version number
 description: This is shown to the person that installs the extension and tells them a little bit more about it